Kreyu/data-table-bundle/docs/src/reference/types/column/icon.md

 ```

 > [!TIP] Wondering how does the icon gets rendered?
 > Name of the icon depends on the icon set you are using in the application,
 > and which icon theme is configured for the data table.
 See the [icon themes documentation section](./../../../docs/features/theming.md#icon-themes) for more information.

-You can provide a callable that will receive a column value as an argument:
+You can provide a closure that will receive a column value as an argument:

 ```php
 use Kreyu\Bundle\DataTableBundle\Column\Type\IconColumnType;